-- Co-Authored, “Teaching Traps for the Unwary – How to Use Copyrighted Material Safely” (Clark Hill, April 2020).
+- Co-Author, “Teaching Traps for the Unwary – How to Use Copyrighted Material Safely” (Clark Hill), April 2020

-- Co-Authored, “The New Trade Secrets Law: What it Means for Your Business” (Clark Hill, June 2016).
+- Co-Author, “The New Trade Secrets Law: What it Means for Your Business” (Clark Hill), June 2016

-- Co-Authored, “Beating Vendor Lockdown: Negotiating Software Licenses for Your Organization,” 24 ACC Docket 2, 45 in 2006.
+- Co-Authored, “Beating Vendor Lockdown: Negotiating Software Licenses for Your Organization,” 24 ACC Docket 2, 45, 2006

 - Co-Author, “Anonymity, Immunity & Online Defamation: Managing Corporate Exposure to Reputation Injury,” 4 Sedona Conf.
 J. 97 (2003), cited in EEOC v.
 Severn Treat Services, Inc., 358 F.3d 438 (7th Cir.2004) (Posner, J.)